cbowman422/cbowman422/README.md

 ## About

 Software engineer specializing in full stack JavaScript technologies.
-Worked on multiple teams to develop full stack applications to provide unique perspectives and experience.
-Prior to software development I completed my Bachelors degree in Mechanical Engineering from the University of Massachusetts, Amherst and worked as a Structural Engineer for General Dynamics.
-Looking to leverage my unique experiences and knowledge in software development to ensure the delivery of quality products.
+Worked on multiple teams to develop full stack applications.
+Prior to software development I have experience in mechanical engineering.
+Dedicated to leveraging my unique background and knowledge in software development to ensure the delivery of quality products.

 ## Tecnical Skills